filipajdacic/yii2-twilio/README.md

-Twillio for Yii2
+Twilio for Yii2
 ================
-This component is YII2 wrapper for Twilio PHP module
+This component is YII2 wrapper for Twilio PHP SDK.

 Installation
 ------------